 Why are the Cboe orders sitting above the ASX orders?

-3. Then the Cboe normal market
+3. check the Cboe normal/lit market

-4. Then the ASX normal market
+4. check the ASX normal/lit market

-So, if you choose to put your order on the Cboe exchange, you will be matched with any orders going through the ASX Best router before an ASX order at the same price, or with any other order that has specified the Cboe market for the trade.
+As the order router attempts to transact on the Cboe exchange first, orders on the Cboe exchange will be matched with any orders going through the order router before an ASX order at the same price.

 • Related Articles